We are delighted to present yet another case study of exactly what we do best; painting a house!

-The things we do, and why we do them.
+The things we do to apply an exterior coating, and why we do them.

 Because this home is made from a very porous stone, common in the locality, and we had to stabilise the exterior walls using a special render slurry mix, and you can see the outcome of that in the following images.

 Application of the first primer coating to the walls